 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.
 This level includes government bonds were quoted market prices are available. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
 This level includes OTC derivative contracts.
 The sources of input parameters use the standard Euribor yield curve. - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
 This level includes equity instruments with significant unobservable components.
 The fair value of equity instruments is based on the asset value of the underlying companies.
 The asset values of the underlying companies are primarily derived from the fair value of the underlying properties.
 The fair value is calculated using a residual valuation approach and market evidence of comparable transactions.
 The significant unobservable component used for valuation is asset values.
 This level also includes debtor loans measured at FVTPL.
 The valuation methodology for debtor loans measured at FVTPL is to estimate the expected cash flows to be generated by the financial asset and then discount these values back to a present value.
-The assumptions involved in this technique include: - determining suitable stratifications for the portfolio to segment assets with similar risk characteristics (2023 and 2022: Deleveraging Land & Development, Deleveraging Residential, Deleveraging Commercial, Deleveraging NRE, L&D Core Active, L&D Core Not Active); - the likelihood and expected timing of future cash flows; and - selecting an appropriate discount rate for the financial asset or group of financial assets, based on management's assessment of the characteristics of the instrument and relevant market information.
-Discount rates for 2023 and 2022 range from 8% to 12% for debtor loans and 15% for certain shareholder loans.
+The assumptions involved in this technique include: - determining suitable stratifications for the portfolio to segment assets with similar risk characteristics (2024: Deleveraging/ NRE and L&D Core Active and 2023: Deleveraging Land & Development, Deleveraging Residential, Deleveraging Commercial, Deleveraging NRE, L&D Core Active, L&D Core Not Active); - the likelihood and expected timing of future cash flows; and - selecting an appropriate discount rate for the financial asset or group of financial assets, based on management's assessment of the characteristics of the instrument and relevant market information.
+Discount rates for 2024 and 2023 range from 8% to 12% for debtor loans.

 This level also includes investment properties.
-The fair value of investment properties was determined by an external, independent property valuer, having appropriate recognised professional qualifications and recent experience in the categories of properties being valued.
-The valuer utilised the investment method of valuation using the discounted cash flow technique.
+The fair value of investment properties were determined by external, independent property valuers, having appropriate recognised professional qualifications and recent experience in the categories of properties being valued.
+One valuer utilised the investment method of valuation using the discounted cash flow technique.
 The assumptions involved in this technique include:

 - determining the likelihood of purchase options being exercised; - selecting an appropriate exit yield rate based on factors including location and residential unit type.
-Yield rates range from 4.15% to 7.65% (2022: 3.9% to 7.4%); and - determining discounted expected rent cash flows based on expected growth rates for CPI sub-indices, gross to net percentages for operation costs and a discount rate.
+Yield rates range from 4.15% to 7.65% (2023: 4.15% to 7.65%); and - determining discounted expected rent cash flows based on expected growth rates for CPI sub-indices, gross to net percentages for operation costs and a discount rate.